Length ConverterUpdated on by Stefan Banse

 Other metric units

 There are many other units of length in SI, which represents multiples or fractions of a meter.
 For this purpose, unit prefixes are used.
-In other words, prefixes for the meter, as shown in the previous examples.
+In other words, prefixes for the meter are shown in the previous examples.
 An overview is given in the following table:

 |Short scale||Long scale||Unit|